vanshikasoni/Systematic-Trading/README.md

-# trade_with_AI
+# trade_with_AI (Algorithmic trading)
-End to end flow for algorithmic trading with AI predictions.
+End to end flow for algorithmic trading with AI signal prediction and trad progress tracking.

 In this project..